Ricardo Menéndez March: Political views

-Menéndez identifies as a "proud socialist" and has said that the Green Party would work hard to offer support to Labour to enact "genuine bold socialist policy".
+Menéndez identifies as a "proud socialist" and a "true Marxist".
+He said that the Green Party would work hard to offer support to Labour to enact "genuine bold socialist policy".

 Anti-monarchism

 Before sitting in Parliament, Menéndez March expressed reluctance to swearing the required Oath of Allegiance to the Queen of New Zealand, Elizabeth II.
 He posted a meme about it, which received criticism from monarchists.
-However, he still took the oath.
+He did however take the oath.